ChamuMutezva/NumberMemoryGame/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Tab trapping in a modal](https://uxdesign.cc/how-to-trap-focus-inside-modal-to-make-it-ada-compliant-6a50f9a70700) - the tab focus was disappearing and most of the times could not locate as it wasn't in view.
+This was caused by having modal dialogues which opens and close
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Shuffle function](http://stackoverflow.com/a/2450976) - This is an amazing article that has an algorithm to randomly shuffle elemnts

 ## Author